andrebraga7/akemi/TESTING.md

         ![Bugs found](assets/readme-images/bugs.jpg)

         Both errors were related to the same problem.
 This was easily fixed by removing the \<button> element, and styling the \<a> element as a button.

+    - A position change was done on the cover image of the about page in order to improve the visibility of some elements that were being clipped on smaller screens.

+    - During the lighthouse test, an accessibility recomendation was found: to change the background colour of the book a call button on the cover text of the home page to improve contrast.
+After the colour change, the accessibility result was improved.

 - ## Unresolved
     - The data from the form on the contact page doesn't push anywhere.
 This is due to the limitations of this portfolio project.
 However it can be easily fixed for a true live version of the website.